State-College-Plone/WebServerAuth/README.txt

 Upgrading

-    From WebServerAuth 1.1.x

-        1. Shut down Zope.

-        2. Copy the new WebServerAuth to the Products directory of your Zope instance.

-        3. Start up Zope.
-(No reinstall is necessary, but you can do it if you wish.)

-    From WebServerAuth 1.0
+    From WebServerAuth 1.1.x or 1.0

         1. Shut down Zope.